Support for Innovative Educational Projects at the Faculty

 And tailored educational tools: TakeOff #4

-In addition to these new training programs, the Muse Foundation also supports projects involving innovative educational resources.
+In addition to these new training programs, the Muse Foundation also supports projects involving innovative educational equipment.
 To ensure educational continuity, the work environment must also be adapted.

-As a result, three other projects from the Faculty—this time involving innovative new equipment—have been selected:
+As a result, three other projects from the Faculty—this time involving new, innovative equipment—were selected:

-• A “ Educational app for tracking learning and mastering technical procedures in medicine ” led by Antoine Debourdeau and Valentin Favier.
+• A “ App for tracking learning progress and the mastery of technical procedures in medicine " led by Antoine Debourdeau and Valentin Favier.

-• A “ An immersive audio-visual experience in a health simulation training session " led by Blaise Debien.
+• A “ Audio-Visual Immersion in a Health Simulation Educational Session " led by Blaise Debien.

-• A project on “ The Benefits of Acquiring a Digital Surgical Simulator for Implementing the 2021–2023 Medical Education Reform: Learning and Certification for a Non-Operating Room Surgery Degree ” led by Astrid Herrero and François Régis Souche.
+• A project on “ The Benefits of Acquiring a Digital Surgical Simulator for Implementing the 2021–2023 Medical Education Reform: Learning and Certification for a Degree in Non-Operating Room Surgery ” led by Astrid Herrero and François Régis Souche.

-We can therefore expect to see many educational innovations emerge over the next few years at the School of Medicine, both in terms of curriculum and teaching tools!
+We can therefore expect to see many educational innovations emerge over the next few years at the School of Medicine, both in terms of training programs and teaching tools!

 Once again, the Faculty responded quickly, and some of its proposals were selected.
 First, during the initial call for proposals, TakeOff#1